BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 Lets just wind things back for a minute.
 A house is the most expensive thing we are likely to buy in our lifetime; an extension is probably the biggest home improvement project we are ever likely to carry out and you are happy to let a builder who possibly doesn’t know his arse from his elbow do your plans?

-Okay, so you get my point, use the builder for building an extension and find an architect to create your extension plans so that you can start your project with a reasonable chance of a successful build.
+Okay, so you get my point, use the builder for building an extension and find a designer to create your extension plans so that you can start your project with a reasonable chance of a successful build.

-If you’re unsure of how to find an architect or architectural technician with talent that won’t break the bank then I suggest you talk to one of our team at Draw Plans who will give you expert advice and a free quote.
+If you’re unsure of how to find a designer or architectural technician with talent that won’t break the bank then I suggest you talk to one of our team at Draw Plans who will give you expert advice and a free quote.

 STEP 2 – CREATE THE DESIGN PLANS